Politics and Philosophy BA

 20 credits

-The module will equip students with the conceptual and analytical skills to de-exceptionalise their understanding of Middle East politics. - Ethics: Theoretical and Practical
+By the end of the module, you will have used the conceptual and analytical skills needed to de-exceptionalise your understanding of politics in the Middle East. - Ethics: Theoretical and Practical

 -